Desmond00/DatacampArticleSentimentAnalysis/GoodData/README.md

 - To incorporate a bit of context in the righteous labelling, we included article names too.
 - There can be some amount of indirect bias in the labels.
 For this, we will have to either take help of a linguist expert or o more experienced Data Scientist who has worked with manual labelling before.
 - There were hyperlinks included in the words in many comments.
 We did not separately scrapped them.
+- Other than English languages have been considered as spam.
+- Single words in comments has been considered as spam.

 **Encoding**:
 0: Not-spam